 Center for Early Head Start

-TTU Center for Early Head Start (EHS) provides interdisciplinary research opportunities for faculty and graduate students in fields such as child development, poverty and risk, nutrition, family financial planning, classroom and playground design, and adult-child interactions.
-Previous researchers have come to EHS to study eating habits of young children, parent views of early education, and parent preferences in playground design.
+TTU Center for Early Head Start (CEHS) provides interdisciplinary research opportunities for faculty and graduate students in fields such as child development, poverty and risk, nutrition, family financial planning, classroom and playground design, and adult-child interactions.
+Previous researchers have come to CEHS to study the eating habits of young children, parent views of early education, and parent preferences in playground design.

 Any inquiries regarding conducting research and application materials should be directed

-All general inquiries can be directed to the TTU EHS Director:
+All general inquiries can be directed to the TTU CEHS Director: